ODUTOLA01/FIRST-PROJECT-WORK/README.md

     Therefore,55% of low priority orders was used on Express Air,indicating a potential overspend on fast delivery for non_urgent items.So, cost usage in this terms is not appropraite.

 ### Recommendations
-Based on the analysis,i recommen the following actions;
+Based on the analysis,I recommen the following actions;
  - Reward top customers with loyalty programs.
  - Optimize shipping by aligning order priority with appropriate shipping mode
     - For Example: Critical-Express Air,